 - In America's Next Top Model the girls often have to create poses for their photo shots.
 In the show, the girls must avoid stereotypical modeling cliches and instead find new and interesting poses that highlight the clothing, the theme of the session and their natural assets.
 This puts the focus on skill over looks, as judges have stated even when they think some contestants are better looking, their modeling abilities aren't good enough compared to others.

 - Firefly: In "Shindig", the crew are in the shopping district in a town.
 Kayle admires the frilly dresses in the windows, which are worn by live mannequins who move between different poses every few seconds.

 - How I Met Your Mother: When the audience is introduced to Barney's brother James, the two do an impromptu "fashion show" where he does a fake model strut including poses.

-- Madonna did a song "Vogue", which is about the dance called the same name.
+- Madonna's song "Vogue" is about the dance of the same name.
 In the videos and performances, she and her backup dancers all do modeling poses like the dance.